PRIYANKA10112005/EX-NO-2-/README.md

 ## AIM:

-To write a Python program to implement the Playfair Substitution technique.
+To write a C program to implement the Playfair Substitution technique.

 ## DESCRIPTION: